 The key to good tag performance is the antenna design.
 It’s the antenna that helps determine where and how a tag can be used, and how well it will perform.
 Over the next few years, expect to see new antennas and inlays as the competition for RFID antenna design heats up.

 RFID tag antennas are important for getting RF signals around refractive and absorbent materials.
 Metals and liquids are the RFID kryptonite.
 Thus for some applications, an antenna above the tracked object is sufficient to get around metal or liquid.

 Increased Memory Will Create Smart Tags

 Building intelligence into the tag and, by extension, the asset being tagged is another key activity.
 Expect tags with more memory at a lower cost to enable these “smart asset” applications.
 High-value assets will be an early application for this technology, as the cost of those assets will make it easier to amortize the increased cost of the more robust tags

 This could be very promising for security applications where it might make sense for inventory to track its own attributes rather than distributing that information across a computer network.
 Defense and intelligence contractors especially stand to benefit from this technology.

 Use Sensor Integration to Streamline Your Business

 RFID will increasingly be one part of a whole ecosystem of sensors and communication technologies that will help companies better monitor and manage assets and shipments.
-Passive sensors for temperature, moistures, pressure, vibration and other factors will be combined with RFID to provide even more intelligence form the edge of the enterprise.
+Passive sensors for temperature, moisture, pressure, vibration and other factors will be combined with RFID to provide even more intelligence from the edge of the enterprise.

 Secure Your Data With New Cloud-Based Capabilities